 学歴 – Education

-In the first line write and centre “学歴” to specify you will be talking about your education first.
+In the center of the first line, write "学歴" to specify that you will be talking about your education first.

-In the education section list the name of the school and department in which you studied.
-Enter your education history from senior high school graduation then go onto the date you entered and graduated university and master courses etc.
+In the education section, list the name of the school and department in which you studied.
+Enter your education history from your high school graduation, then the date you entered and graduated university (and Masters, PhD. if applicable).

-If you want to be more specific or if it is not obvious from the title you can add the country at the beginning of the school name.
+If you want to be more specific, or if it is unclear from the school name, you can add the country name before the school name.

-If you are still in school, write “卒業見込み” (expected graduation) after the school name.
+If you are still in school, add the year and month of your expected graduation, and write "卒業見込み" (expected graduation) after the school name.

 職歴 – Work History

-Below your educational background write and centre “職歴” to show you will be moving on to employment history.
+Below your educational background, write "職歴" in the center of the row to indicate that you will now be sharing your employment history.

 Start with the date you entered your first company and after the company name write “入社” (joined company).
 In the next line write the date you left the company with “退職” (left company) after the company name.